t1oluwani/Portfolio/READme.md

 This portfolio is designed to showcase the skills, projects, and experiences of Tioluwani Akinloye, a multidisciplinary developer and designer.
 The website utilizes React.js HTML and CSS, with react libraries for responsive design and Font Awesome for icons.

-## TODOs

-[ ] Change ScaleupMap location to be consistent with the rest [ ] Change default number of stars to be 500

 ## Features

 - Glow Cursor